SepehrMosavat/SOCRAETES/docs/source/firmware.rst

 If you choose the stand-alone mode, the data of the curves is stored on a sd card.
-The configuration, how long each measurement should run and where and under which condition it was created, is read in from a configuration textfile on the sd-card.
+The configuration, how long each measurement should run and where and under which condition it was created, is read in from a configuration text file on the sd-card.
 The format needs to be as follows:

 .. code-block:: text

     duration=20
-    Indoor/Oudoor=Indoor
+    Indoor/Outdoor=Indoor
     Lux=50
     weather=sunny
     Country=N/A
     City=N/A
     Harvesting Source=solar cell

-Please take care to not use any comments and write your specifiactions directly behind the equal sign (no spaces).
+Please take care to not use any comments and write your specifications directly behind the equal sign (no spaces).
 The configuration file must be placed in the root folder of your sd card with the name configuration_file.txt .

-The data of the measurement, is stored in an seperate CSV-file for each measurement.
+The data of the measurement, is stored in an separate CSV-file for each measurement.
 A directory for these files will be created automatically, if it didn't existed before.
 When the measurement started and stopped will be also automatically stored on the CSV-file of a measurement. the date will be correct, because of a built-in rtc-module, that the teensyboard has and an super-capacitor, which is on the hardware and will provide the clock for a period, even if the teensyboard is disconnected from a power supply.
-The conversion from CSV to a graphical view or a conerson to a hdf5 file, is done by the software.
+The conversion from CSV to a graphical view or a conversion to a hdf5 file, is done by the software.

 Emulator firmware